- Can cats eat dog food? Technically, yes, but it’s not recommended. 😻

 Dog food, on the other hand, has more carbs because dogs are omnivores and can digest a wider variety of foods.
 This includes both plant- and animal-based proteins.
 Dogs also need a small amount of carbohydrates to meet their energy demands – they often burn off more calories than cats due to their high level of activity.

-Is Dry Dog Food Safe for Cats?
+Is Dry Dog Food Bad for Cats?

 From a safety standpoint, it’s okay for cats to eat dry dog food.
 It doesn’t have any harmful ingredients, and can be digested quite easily by felines.
 But that doesn’t mean they should have it!
 Cats don’t need the extra carbs and can become overweight if they overindulge in dog food.

-Eating dog food every day may result in nutrient deficiencies in cats.
+Consuming dog food every day may result in nutrient deficiencies in cats.
 This can cause serious health problems down the road, combined with the fact that wet food is better for cats in general.
 So if your kitty steals food from your dog from time to time, make sure they’re still eating all of their regular meals!

 Is Canned Food for Dogs Also Good for Cats?